Continuing Education Activity

 - Tactile fremitus

-- Crackles, rales, and bronchial breath sounds are heard on auscultation.
+- Crackles, rales, and bronchial breath sounds are heard during auscultation.

 - Tracheal deviation